lucky-bit/wires-and-bitwise-logic-gates/README.md

 Step #2.2: UT + testing resources

 TODO in step #3: Required solution to handle situation when operation is performed on variables which are not defined/assigned yet (file content sore?
 Event listener?)

+Step #3: The issue described in TODO solved by using Observer pattern.

+Step #4: Gradle support added to the project.